Published on April 6th, 2013 | by The Sleepy Shopper0

 Natural Latex Pillows

 Latex is another foam-type material that excels at contouring and good support.
 Latex pillows are typically made in a “slab” type format, in both the classic and contour shapes.
 This material is extremely durable, and one of the best options for individuals that suffer from allergies as latex is naturally anti-microbial, anti-bacterial and dust-mite resistant.
 For pillows, 100% natural latex is the best option.
-Talalay process latex will offer a plusher and more consistent feeling pillow than Dunlop, so that is another point to keep in mind.
+Softer ILDs of latex will also likely feel best (10-20) for pillows

 Feather and down pillows have been popular for centuries and are often seen as a luxurious item.
 However, these types of pillows do not offer optimal support for most sleepers.
 Over time the natural filling will lose its loft and flatten out, requiring folding and fluffing throughout the night.
 To top it off, at times the feather tips will poke through the ticking, which is uncomfortable to say the least.
 People with allergies should also avoid down, as dust mites can become an issue.
 If you do opt for a down pillow, it is wise to use a zippered waterproof cover that can be machine washed.